Quick Reference: Variables and Expressions

 Data types used in qbpp::Expr

 • energy_t: The integer data type used to compute energy values of qbpp::Expr objects, as well as for integer constant terms in qbpp::Expr.
-The default type is int64_t.
-To change this type, define the ENERGY_TYPE macro at compile time, for example:
+The default is int64_t.
+The bit width of energy_t is guaranteed to be equal to or larger than that of coeff_t.

 WARNING To maximize performance, QUBO++ does not check for arithmetic overflow.
 During development and testing, it is recommended to use wider bit widths for coeff_t and energy_t.
 If the required bit widths are unclear, use qbpp::cpp_int to ensure correctness, and switch to fixed-width integer types after validation.